-At November 30, 2009, there are 48 full-time employees and 1 part-time employee on the staff of the Company.
+At November 30, 2010, there are 55 full-time employees and 2 part-time employees on the staff of the Company.
 Additional employees and staff will be hired on an "as needed" basis.
 The Company believes its relationship with its employees is good.
 None of our employees are members of any labor union, and we are not a party to any collective bargaining agreement.